BridgeSenseDev/Dank-Memer-Grinder/README.md

 * Download and install [Python](https://www.python.org/downloads/).
 * Run the command `git clone https://github.com/BridgeSenseDev/Dank-Memer-Grinder.git` in a terminal.
 * Run the command `cd Dank-Memer-Grinder` in a terminal.
-* Run the command `pip install -r .\requirements.txt` in a terminal.
+* Run the command `pip install -r ./requirements.txt` in a terminal.
-* To start the program, run the command `python main.py` in a terminal.
+* To start the program, run the command `python3 main.py` in a terminal.

 ### Getting Started